Engr-LCuenca/uni-cpp-practices/Air_Route_and_Connection_Simulator/README.md

 This project demonstrates:

-- adjacency matrices in graph theory,
+- adjacency matrices in graph theory.
-- simple graph traversal concepts,
+- simple graph traversal concepts.
-- control flow with menus and validation,
+- control flow with menus and validation.
 - clean C++ structures for practical modeling.